April 21, 2025

 • Storing records for future reference

-Without a structured system in place, businesses risk payment delays, duplicate payments, missed early payment discounts, and strained vendor relationships.
+Without a structured system in place, you risk payment delays, duplicate payments, missed early payment discounts, and strained vendor relationships.

 Common challenges of paper-based document management